 Leadville (Hotel Prices & Photos)

 There are plenty of things to do in America’s highest elevation town: Leadville.
 Around the holidays, this Victorian city is pretty much guaranteed to be covered with a blanket of snow, which makes for great, affordable skiing at nearby Ski Cooper as well as picture-postcard scenes with all the twinkling lights and Mount Elbert in the background.
 Visitors can also watch Santa and Mrs. Claus travel down the main street followed by a parade of colorful floats accompanied by holiday music.
-Afterwards, it’s followed up by the popular Leadville Holiday Victorian Homes Tour and Victorian dinner.
 Within the city’s 70-square-block downtown, designated a National Historic Landmark of Victorian Architecture, you’ll find many unique shops to pick up holiday gifts as well.

 Durango (Hotel Prices & Photos)